zoran759/haskell-binaryrep-radix-sort/README.md

     cabal haddock
     ...

-Sorting floats (Float, Double) or records with a floating-point index:
+You can sort RadixRep instances (Float, Double, IntN, WordN) or, records with a mapping function to the types mentioned

 ```haskell
     import Data.List.RadixSort.Base (lsdSort, lsdSortBy)